-- 5.1.
-Consistent with this policy, students may be charged reasonable fees as listed in the applicable fee schedule. - 5.2.
-No employee may charge a fee or request something of monetary value unless it is first approved by the Board and listed on the applicable fee schedule. - 5.3.
-A fee charged to a student must be equal to or less than the actual cost to the district of the student's participation in the activity for which the fee is charged.
+- 5.1 Consistent with this policy, students may be charged reasonable fees as listed in the applicable fee schedule. - 5.2 No employee may charge a fee or request something of monetary value unless it is first approved by the Board and listed on the applicable fee schedule. - 5.3 A fee charged to a student must be equal to or less than the actual cost to the district of the student's participation in the activity for which the fee is charged.
 The calculation of the cost of a program or activity may not include the cost of revenue lost to fee waivers.
-A school may not use revenue collected through fees to offset the cost of fee waivers by requiring students and families who do not qualify for fee waivers to pay an increased fee amount to cover the costs of students and families who qualify for fee waivers. - 5.4.
-No fee may supplant or subsidize any other fee or be charged to cover any fee waiver. - 5.5.
-Each fee schedule adopted by the Board must include the following: - 5.5.1.
-The specific amount of each fee; - 5.5.2.
-The total amount a student may be charged for each activity, class, or program if a student is charged multiple fees related to one activity, class, or program; - 5.5.3.
-A statement referencing the fee waiver policy and appeal information; - 5.5.4.
-A spending plan for each fee;
+A school may not use revenue collected through fees to offset the cost of fee waivers by requiring students and families who do not qualify for fee waivers to pay an increased fee amount to cover the costs of students and families who qualify for fee waivers. - 5.4 As outlined in UTAH CODE ANN. § 53G-7-503, no fee may supplant or subsidize any other fee the district is prohibited from charging, including the normal expense of delivering instruction in a course, or be charged to cover any fee waiver. - 5.5 As outlined in UTAH CODE ANN. § 53G-7-503, the district may not charge a fee that is general in nature and for a service or good that does not have a direct benefit to the student paying the fee. - 5.6 Each fee schedule adopted by the Board must include the following: - 5.6.1 The specific amount of each fee; - 5.6.2 The total amount a student may be charged for each activity, class, or program if a student is charged multiple fees related to one activity, class, or program; - 5.6.3 A statement referencing the fee waiver policy and appeal information; - 5.6.4 A spending plan for each fee; - 5.6.5 A per-student annual maximum fee amount for participation in all activities.
+Anything earned through an individual fundraiser is included. - 5.7 As outlined in UTAH CODE ANN. § 53G-7-506, the District may not charge a fee for a textbook except as provided below. - 5.7.1 "Textbook" means instructional material necessary for participation in an activity, course, or program, regardless of the format of the material, and includes the following:

-- 5.5.5.
-A per-student annual maximum fee amount for participation in all activities.
-Anything earned through an individual fundraiser is included. - 5.6.
-As outlined in UTAH CODE ANN. § 53G-7-602, the District may not charge a fee for a textbook except as provided below. - 5.6.1.
-"Textbook" means instructional material necessary for participation in an activity, course, or program, regardless of the format of the material, and includes the following: - 5.6.1.1. a hardcopy book or printed pages of instructional material, including a consumable workbook; - 5.6.1.2. computer hardware, software, or digital content; and - 5.6.1.3. maintenance of school equipment, meaning the cost, payment, or expenditures related to storing, repairing, or keeping school equipment in good working condition.
-Maintenance of school equipment does not include the cost related to end-of-life replacement. - 5.6.2.
-Notwithstanding the general prohibition against charging a fee for textbooks, the district may charge a fee for a textbook used for a concurrent enrollment or advanced placement course.
+- 5.7.1.1 a hardcopy book or printed pages of instructional material, including a consumable workbook; or - 5.7.1.2 computer hardware, software, or digital content. - 5.7.2 "Textbook" does not include instructional equipment or supplies. - 5.7.3 Notwithstanding the general prohibition against charging a fee for textbooks, the district may charge a fee for a textbook used for a concurrent enrollment or advanced placement course.
 A fee for a concurrent enrollment or advanced placement course is waivable under section 6.

-6. FEE WAIVERS AND APPEALS
+6 FEE WAIVERS AND APPEALS